Research, Visual Design, Prototyping

-Warranty information and service record books requiring manual write ups from owners are common and require physical storage in areas such as the vehicle or household.
+Warranty information and service record books requiring filling out paperwork manually from owners are common and require physical storage in areas such as households or the vehicle itself.

 The companion app allows owners to tap into real time functionality for their Porsche vehicle as well as access all knowledge on it without a traditional paper owner’s manual.
 Critical needs and service reminders should be clearly presented to the user.

 As part of research and execution of this project, the following processes were required: